Site IdentifierAgribusinesses

 Eastern Washington growers produce abundant crops of wheat, barley, and grass seed.
 In doing so, they produce millions of tons of straw.
 Excess crop residue can serve to reduce yields, propagate crop pests, and pose an obstacle for planting the next crop.
 Disposal of excess crop residue, especially in the highest yielding counties, is a problem.
 Field burning, the historical and most economical solution, is no longer a socially acceptable.

 Over the past decade, power demand in Washington, Oregon, and Idaho has risen 24 percent while the region’s capacity to generate power has increased by only four percent, according to the Northwest Power Planning Council.
 Costs of buying energy when demand has exceeded supply have skyrocketed for utilities.
 And as a result, ratepayers have seen an escalation in electric bills.
 The energy crisis in California exacerbated already short supplies in the Northwest.
 Depending on the season, Washington and Oregon import and export power from California.
 The 2001 draught left the Northwest with low levels of snow pack to feed rivers and reservoirs for hydroelectric generation.
-Burning wheat stubble in the field

 The technology for burning straw for power is not new.
 While no straw-burning electrical generating facilities exist in the United States, several European countries, including Denmark, the United Kingdom, and Spain, do have large, efficient plants, burning 2 million tons of straw per year.